Dpushp/depth2surface_normals_seg/README.md

-# depth2surface_normals_seg:
-## A Ground Segmentation method using Surface Normals Image calculated from Depth Image.
+# Ground Segmentation method using Surface Normals Image calculated from Depth Image.

 This repository uses depth image to find surface_normal image and ground/non-ground segmented image.
 The methods used to calculate the surface normals image are given below: